JaySabido/GettingandCleaningData/README.md

 # Project Title: Getting and Cleaning Data Course Project

 Getting and Cleaning Data Course Project by Jay Sabido
+Date: May 20, 2017

 Course project based on the Human Activity Recognition Using Smartphones Dataset, Version 1.0 by Jorge L. Reyes-Ortiz, Davide Anguita,Alessandro Ghio, Luca Oneto.

 Dataset reference is:
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-URL for the dataset used in this project is Reference for the data set is https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, retrieved last May 15, 2017.
+URL for the dataset used in this project is https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, retrieved last May 15, 2017.

 ## Getting Started